May 5, 2025

 In Denmark, Prognosecenteret also reports more growth from 2025, as a number of postponed projects will be launched in 2025 and beyond.

-In future, Scandinavian construction will have to deal with two major challenges: a shortage of labour and growing demands for sustainability.
-This is precisely why new solutions such as prefabricated modules are needed to streamline construction processes and reduce their carbon footprint.
+In future, Scandinavian construction will have to deal with two major challenges: a shortage of labour and the increasing requirements for environmental and climate documentation.
+This is precisely why many projects will require new solutions such as prefabricated modules, which can streamline construction processes and contribute to a lower carbon footprint through efficient logistics and reduced material waste.
 At the same time, the industry must ensure that everything is done responsibly – both socially and environmentally.
 Assuming this happens, there will be good prospects for meeting the expected construction needs while complying with future requirements from the EU and national authorities.

 Tom Ivar Myhre